Causal Inferences in Small Area Estimation: Introduction

-Differently from the previous literature, in this paper we adopt a causal perspective and consider the effect of temporary employment on the feeling about the household economic status (declaring the lowest monthly income to make ends meet).
-As discussed above, an overall negative effect of temporary employment is expected compared to permanent employment.
-The effects may be confounded by local institutional contexts (local welfare policies and labour market conditions), in addition to socio-demographics characteristics and information on the employment situation (work intensity and the skill level of the occupation).
-We use the 2015 Italian wave module of the EU-SILC survey to implement a design based simulation study.
-We expect the effect to be heterogeneous across Italian regions due to different quality, and cost, of living.
+Borrowing from some recent papers we report two examples of impact assessment based on observational data in which our methodological proposal could improve the accuracy of the results at a finer level (territorial classification or population subgroups).

+Bachtrogler et al. (2020) analyze the impact of the European Union's Cohesion Policy (CP) on manufacturing firm growth.
+They aim to assess whether and to which extent the effects of the regional CP investments on supported manufacturing firms' performance vary across different territorial settings (European countries and NUTS-2 regions).
+The paper combines firm-level data with a set of territorial characteristics of NUTS-2 regions (data assembled from three databases).
+Firms for which no NUTS-2 information is available were dropped out from the study and the sample was further reduced due to poor availability of outcome variables (change in value added, employment growth, and growth in productivity) for some firms.

+Starting from a growing interest in studying the effectiveness of therapies in real-world conditions, Wendling et al. (2018) compare methods based on observational data from health care databases (e.g., commercial claims data, electronic health records, and national registries) to estimate treatment effects that are supposed to be heterogeneous, e.g. different in subpopulations that are excluded or underrepresented in Random Control Trials (RCTs).

+Depending on the outcome variables of interest (which could also be rare), it may be difficult to have follow-up data for a representative sample of the subgroups of interest.
+In such a case, small area estimation techniques can help reconstruct the outcome variable where it is missing, using covariates available in the health care databases.

+To show the potential of our proposal, in this paper we consider a design-based simulation generating artificial data based on real data in an observational setting.
+Our experiment aims to approximate a real application in economic policy evaluation as closely as possible.

 The paper is organised as follows.
-Section \ref{sec:Notation} is devoted to setting out the theoretical background and the assumptions of the casual inference which is then used to extend the small area predictors.
-We introduce the proposed extensions to the EBLUP and M-quantile-based predictors under casual inference.
+Section \ref{sec:Notation} is devoted to set out the theoretical background and the assumptions of the causal inference which is then used to extend the small area predictors.
+We introduce the proposed extensions to the Empirical Best Linear Unbiased Predictor (EBLUP) and M-quantile-based predictors under causal inference in Section \ref{sec:Estimator}.
 Their corresponding MSE estimators are presented in Section \ref{sec:MSE}.
-Section \ref{sec:prop} discusses benchmarking properties of the estimators.
-In Sections \ref{sec:Simulation} and \ref{sec:Application} the performances of these newly proposed predictors are empirically assessed, both in terms of point estimation performance and MSE estimation, by means of a model-based simulation study that considers a number of different scenarios as well as by a design-based simulation based on EU-SILC data.
+The performances of these newly proposed predictors are empirically assessed in Section \ref{sec:Application} by a design-based simulation based on EU-SILC data.
 Finally, in Section \ref{sec:conclusion} we summarise our main findings, and provide directions for future research.